xinwenfu/VChat_DEP/README.md

    <img src="Images/I6.png" width=600>

 Now we can configure the VChat binary to have the NX-bit set, making it use the DEP features!
-There are four ways we can do this
+There are four ways we can do this.

 > [!IMPORTANT]
-> You can also perform as similar examination with the *Process Explorer* tool!
+> You can also perform a similar examination with the *Process Explorer* tool!

 #### Compilation/EditBin
-On **Windows** in order to benifit from DEP we must set the NX-bit in various regions of the executable in order to observe this protection's behavior.
+On **Windows** in order to benifit from DEP we must set the NX-bit in various regions of the executable in order to see this protection's behavior.
 To do this we can recompile the program or use a utility to set these bits.

 #### Visual Studio